centrahq/api-documentation/user/pages/04.guides/02.erp-integration/docs.md

 * `<sizetable>` this is the sizetable that the variant has, and this determines what sizes it can have.
 * The other fields have the same functions as those on the product level

+[notice-box=alert]Make sure each variant of a product has a unique name.[/notice-box]

 On the `<size>` level:

 * `<id>` here is for a size id, connected to the sizetable.